*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The Advanced VX 8 is another system by celestron and yet another expensive one setting you back around $2k – $2.5k if you’re in the market for one.

-The telescope uses the SCT design meaning it’s a compound scope that’s able to gather light more efficiently than a Maksutov-Cassegrain at gathering light, which is essential for capturing a great and smooth image from your scope to a DSLR.
+The telescope uses the Schmidt-Cassegrain (SCT) design meaning it’s a compound scope that’s able to gather light more efficiently than a Maksutov-Cassegrain, which is essential for capturing a great and smooth image from your scope to a DSLR.

 VX8 in particular uses the top of the line SCT by celestron meaning it has much larger diffraction-limited field-of-view allowing for sharper images of stars.
 The design also means the tube is relatively compact and lightweight despite the power of the system itself.